Annual Security Reports

 College Message

 We urge members of the college community to use this report as a guide for safe practices on and off campus.
-The JEFFERSON Safety Department sends an e-mail to every enrolled student and current employee on an annual basis to notify that the report is available for review.
-The e-mail includes a brief summary of the contents of this report and the web address for the Campus Safety website where the Annual Security Report can be found.
+The Jefferson Safety Department sends an e-mail to every enrolled student and current employee on an annual basis to notify that the report is available for review.
+The e-mail includes a brief summary of the contents of this report and the web address for the Campus Safety website where the Annual Security Reports can be found.

-You may request to have a hard copy by calling: (502) 213-7777
+You may request to have a hard copy by calling: (502) 213-5000.

-A copy of the report can also be obtained from the Campus Safety Department at : 649 South 1st Street, Suite 100, Louisville, KY 40203.
+A copy of the report can also be obtained from the Campus Safety Department at: 649 South 1st Street, Suite 100, Louisville, KY 40203.

 Crime statistics